xinyeelim/Attendance-Management-System-Using-Face-Recognition-GROUPB/PMP-PLAN/B-PROJECT_PLANNING.md

 <img src="assets/planning/WBS1.png" width="100%">
 <img src="assets/planning/WBS2.png" width="100%">

-As for the Car Plate Recognition Project, the system WBS are represented as follow.
-This WBS is constructured to breakdown the technical part of the project into several modules such as interface design, API management, Car Plate Detection and Car Plate Recognition:
+As for the Attendance Management Project, the system WBS are represented as follow.
+This WBS is constructured to breakdown the technical part of the project into several modules such as interface design, API management, Facial Detection and Facial Recognition:

 <img src="assets/planning/WBS-Prj.png" width="100%">

 ### Scope
 A work breakdown structure (WBS) is created to map all the necessary tasks and develop the process which the WBS will be maintained and approved.

-In this car plate recognition project, we need to identify the scope of the project.
-For instance, the project will not accept car plate number that are unique as it does not follow the government rules.
-For example, the car plate number is reflecting to lights and car plate number with special fonts will not be acceptable.
-Besides, this project scope down the limit of the project by only detect alphabet and number character.
-Therefore, country such as Japan and Thailand might not be able to use this system.
+The system mainly works around 2 types of users

+1. Employee
+2. Admin

+Following functionalities can be performed by the admin:
+- Login
+- Register new employees to the system
+- Add employee photos to the training data set
+- Train the model
+- View attendance report of all employees.
+Attendance can be filtered by date or employee.

+Following functionalities can be performed by the employee:
+- Login
+- Mark his/her time-in and time-out by scanning their face
+- View attendance report of self

 ### Risk Identification Chart (Quality, Cost, Time)